 Your contributions can be as little as 1% of your eligible compensation and are made in increments of 1%.
 Contributions cannot exceed 50% of your eligible compensation, up to certain limits set by the Internal Revenue Service (IRS).
 For 2021, there is a \$290,000 compensation limit (subject to annual cost of living adjustments).
+Note that if you reach the compensation limit, you may make only catch-up contributions as described later in this section.
+In this case, any company contributions (also described later) cease.
 For more information about IRS limits, see IRC Limits on Contributions later in this section.

-For the purpose of plan contributions, your eligible compensation includes your base pay as well as any Achievement Awards or spot awards.
-Eligible compensation does not include reimbursed expenses, such as moving expenses or tuition reimbursement, if eligible; certain amounts paid after termination of employment; or payments made under certain special compensation programs.
+For the purpose of plan contributions, your eligible compensation includes your base pay, bonuses, overtime pay, Achievement Awards and most other earnings.
+Eligible compensation does not include imputed income for life insurance; earnings above \$290,000; reimbursed expenses, such as moving expenses; certain amounts paid after termination of employment; or payments made under certain special compensation arrangements.